alphagov/rp-onboarding-tech-docs/source/index.rst

 GOV.UK Verify technical documentation
 ========================================

+.. warning:: This documentation is out of date.
+We have published `new technical documentation <https://www.docs.verify.service.gov.uk>`_.

 This documentation is for teams in government who want to connect a service to `GOV.UK Verify <https://govuk-verify.cloudapps.digital/>`_.

 The guide explains: